openforis/sepal-doc/docs/source/cookbook/optical_mosaic.rst

     :group: optical-mosaic-recipe
     :title: The landing page of the optical mosaic recipe.

 The first step is to change the name of the recipe.
 This name will be used to identify your files and recipes in SEPAL folders.
-Use the best-suited convention for your need.
+Use the best-suited convention for your needs.
 Simply double-click the tab and write a new name.
 It will default to :code:`Optical_mosaic_<start_date>_<end_date>_<band name>`.

 .. thumbnail:: ../_images/cookbook/optical_mosaic/default_title.png
     :title: Optical mosaics default title.